Scottsbluff schools settles huffing lawsuit

-The parent of a Westmoor elementary student who is suing the district for the long term after-effects of a February, 2011 huffing incident at an after-school program has until today to modify her complaint.
-The Star Herald says the lawsuit claims the parent's two children in the after-school program suffered emotional, physical, and mental issues after they inhaled intoxicating fumes from cleaning products and other sources.
+The Scottsbluff school district has settled a lawsuit by the parent of a Westmoor elementary student who was suing the district for the long term after-effects of a February, 2011 huffing incident at an after-school program has until today to modify her complaint.
+The Star Herald says a memo by Business director Lavon Hood to the Scottsbluff school board says the district settled the suit for a lump sum of $50,000.

 18 year old Jessica McDaniel of Gering was convicted of assisting the children she was supervising in inhaling the substances and was sentenced to a year in jail.

 © 2014 Rural Radio Network.
 All rights reserved.
 Republishing, rebroadcasting, rewriting, redistributing prohibited.
 Copyright Information